Authentication vs. Authorization: What's the Difference?

 A Digital Signature is a cryptographic technique used to validate the authenticity and integrity of a message, software, or digital document.
 It's the digital equivalent of a handwritten signature or stamped seal, offering far more inherent security.
 Digital signatures are based on public key cryptography, also known as asymmetric cryptography.

 When a digital signature is created, a mathematical algorithm generates a pair of keys (private and public).
 The private key is kept secret by the owner and used to sign the digital document.
 The public key, available to everyone, is used to verify the signature.
-Digital signatures are used to detect unauthorized modifications to data and authenticate the signatory's identity.
+Digital signatures detect unauthorized modifications to data and authenticate the signatory's identity.
 They provide proof of originality and integrity, meaning the data has not been tampered with since it was signed.

 This brings us back to the elegance of JWT Tokens.
 Interestingly, a JWT Token isn't encrypted.
 The server signs it.
 The server utilizes its private key to sign the token, and its public key can then be used to verify the token's validity.
 If the token's signature is verified with the public key, you can trust it.